mcblooder/GitCracken/README.md

 ## macOS
 - open `Installer.scpt` by double clicking it and hit "Play" button
+- run GitKraken and wait for 5 seconds

 ## Linux / macOS
 - open Terminal
 - `cd` into it repo directory
 - close GitKraken
 - execute `npm i && node main.js`
+- run GitKraken and wait for 5 seconds